Dazed

-Dazed (Dazed & Confused until February 2014) is a quarterly British lifestyle magazine founded in 1991.
+Dazed (Dazed & Confused until February 2014) is a quarterly British youth culture magazine founded in 1991.
 It covers music, fashion, film, art, and literature.
 Dazed is published by Dazed Media, an independent media group known for producing stories across its print, digital, and video brands.
 The company's portfolio includes titles Another Magazine, Dazed Beauty and Nowness.
 The company's newest division, Dazed Studio, creates brand campaigns across the luxury and lifestyle sectors.
 Based in London, its founding editors are Jefferson Hack and fashion photographer Rankin.

 Background

-Dazed was begun by Jefferson Hack, and Rankin while they were studying at London College of Printing (now London College of Communications).
+Dazed was begun by Jefferson Hack, Rankin, and Ian C Taylor, while they were studying at London College of Printing (now London College of Communications).
 Beginning as a black-and-white folded poster the magazine soon turned full colour and was promoted at London club nights.
 The Norwegian photographer and later Hells Angel Marcel Leliënhof was involved with the magazine in the first editions, as was the stylist Katie Grand.